axs-1553/mcp-tool-suite/tools/gpt4/README.md

 # GPT-4 MCP Tool

 Access OpenAI's GPT-4 through Model Context Protocol.
+Coded to use GPT-4o-mini but any model can be used.

 ## Prerequisites
 - Node.js v18.x or later